 SCHOOL SITE: Set in 17 acres of the picturesque Pewsey Vale bordered to the north by the Kennet and Avon Canal, six miles from Marlborough.

 BUILDINGS: In 1984 the school moved out of Pewsey High Street to Haybrook House (which now contains the Pre-Prep departments), and acquired the neighbouring Travancore House (Prep Department) in 1990.
 A new purpose built classroom block with Form Rooms for Years 3 - 6 was opened in 2004, fittingly named the Burden Building.
 During the summer break in 2011, a 20 station ICT suite was added and two additional classrooms in the roof space.
 The Burden Building also contains a Library, a Design and Food Technology complex (including ceramics kiln) as well as numerous specialist teaching rooms.
 Learning Support rooms can be found in Haybrook House, Travancore House and the Burden Building.
-In 2017 the new purpose built Little Saints Nursery was opened offering care for 0 - 4 year olds from 7.45am until 6.oopm for 50 weeks a year.

 The site also includes: a separate dining-room and kitchens; the Hemery Hall Sports Hall and Theatre (used for school play productions and assemblies as well as sport, and in the evenings by the local community for activities such as badminton, tennis and scouts) which includes two indoor cricket nets; playing fields providing pitches for soccer, rugby, hockey, cricket, rounders and athletics and ample space for cross country; and a double tennis/netball court.